uptonking/note4yaoo/lib-editor-codemirror-examples.md

   - Hover hints for types
   - Autocomplete
   - Diagnostics (lints, in CodeMirror's terminology)
+  - Running typescript in a web worker for perf
   - [Go to definition · val-town/codemirror-ts _202311](https://github.com/val-town/codemirror-ts/issues/8)
     - This module currently uses TypeScript, but not the extra language server.
 It'd probably use the language server if this adopted more of a client-server architecture, or maybe it should in general, but for now, it's integrating with TypeScript, and we'll need to figure out what's under the hood of the LSP adapter's implementation.